replikator1/europe-noise-pollution/README.md

 In the `mage/dbt/dbt_pollution/models/staging/schema.yml`
 * `database: (put your project name here)`

-# 5. Start docker containers
+### 5. Start docker containers
 `docker-compose up`

-# 6. Open Mage UI
+### 6. Open Mage UI
-* Open your internet browser and go to http://localhost:6789/
-* To run pipeline:
+Open your internet browser and go to http://localhost:6789/ To run pipeline:
 1. On the left panel click pipeline icon, then choose `main_pipeline` from list
 2. Click button `Run@once` and then button `Run now`

 Whole procedure can take up to 10 minutes.

-3. After succesfully completion, new tables in your BigQuery will appear.
+3. After successful completion, new tables will appear in your BigQuery.

-# 7. From that point you can recreate dashboard with selected BI tool.
+### 7. From that point you can recreate dashboard with selected BI tool.